Mounting Nest Boxes

 - Conduit, rebar, and T posts are cost effective

-Poles NOT to mount nest boxes
+Where NOT to mount nest boxes

 - Do not mount houses on trees as predators can climb trees and reach in and get the adults and nestlings.
+Attaching a nest box to a tree with a nail or screw will also damage the tree.

 - Mounting on wooden posts also allows predators to climb to the nest box.
+If a wooden post is used, a baffle MUST be installed on the post.

 Locations for nest boxes